bokulich-lab/q2-fondue/README.md

 ```

 where:
-- `--m-accession-ids-file` is a TSV containing run or project IDs
+- `--i-accession-ids` is an artifact containing run or project IDs
 - `--p-email` is your email address (required by NCBI)
 - `--o-single-reads` is the output artifact containing single-read sequences
 - `--o-paired-reads` is the output artifact containing paired-end sequences